jonaschlegel/archaeoINK-blog/README.md

 ## About TrowelJournal

-Trowel Journal is used as a blog environment to talk about different archaeological topics, including illustrations, maps, GIS and also sometimes web design as well as archaeological sites and topics from around the world.
+archaeoINK is used as a blog environment to talk about different archaeological topics, including illustrations, maps, GIS and also sometimes web design as well as archaeological sites and topics from around the world.

 ## Newsletter Subscription